bbhtt/git-evtag-py/README.md

 ### git_evtag_py

-A python script version of [git-evtag](https://github.com/cgwalters/git-evtag/), inspired by the [upstream Python implementation](https://github.com/cgwalters/git-evtag/blob/7c58b2021a066f1e552deeb37431bc70b6215d62/src/git-evtag-compute-py) but more feature complete and faster.
+A Python implementation of [git-evtag](https://github.com/cgwalters/git-evtag/), inspired by the [upstream Python implementation](https://github.com/cgwalters/git-evtag/blob/7c58b2021a066f1e552deeb37431bc70b6215d62/src/git-evtag-compute-py) but more feature complete and faster.

 This can,

-- Calculate and show checksum
+- Calculate and show the EVTag checksum of tags and commits
-- Verify checksum of a tag against the one in the tag message
+- Verify the signature and the EVTag checksum of a tag
-- Sign a tag with the checksum
+- Sign a tag with the EVTag checksum

 ### Usage